nasa/oceandata-notebooks/README.md

 That lets us enjoy the benefits of Jupyter Notebooks (e.g. saved outputs and metadata) while only storing MyST Markdown in the repository.

 What does this mean for authors and reviewers?
-You can use the Jupyter Notebooks in the `notebooks` folder normally, but you must commit the synchronous changes to the paired MyST Markdown files within the `book/notebooks` folder.
+You can use the Jupyter Notebooks in the `notebooks` folder normally, but you must commit the synchronous changes to the paired MyST Markdown files within the `docs/notebooks` folder.
-To create the `notebooks` folder after cloning the repository, or when a new MyST Markdown file is pulled, run the following Terminal command.
+To create the `notebooks` folder after cloning the repository, or to create a new Jupyter Notebook when a new MyST Markdown file is pulled, run the following Terminal command.
-The Terminal command will synchronize, creating if necessary, the paired Jupyter Notebook files with all MyST Markdown files tracked by git.
+This Terminal command will synchronize, creating if necessary, the paired Jupyter Notebook files with all MyST Markdown files tracked by git.

 ```shell
 jupytext --sync $(git ls-files book/notebooks)